 Federal subsidized student loans are designed for undergraduate college students who demonstrate financial need.
 With these loans, the federal government pays your interest while you’re in school at least half time, for the first six months after you graduate and during any future deferment periods.

-Unsubsidized loans, on the other hand, function like other traditional student loans, which means that interest accrues whether or not you’re making payments, and you’re responsible for paying it.
+Unsubsidized loans, on the other hand, function like other traditional student loans.
+Interest accrues whether or not you’re making payments, including while you are in school, and you’re responsible for paying it once the six-month deferment period after you graduate is over.